nvecoven/INFO0948-2/Projects/2021-2022/README.md

 * Important dates (unless otherwise noted, all project items are due by 8 PM):

     * :bangbang: Wed April 20, 2022 at 8 PM: midterm code and report,
-    * :bangbang: end of May: final code and report,
+    * :bangbang: Sun May 29 at 8 PM: final code and report,
     * :bangbang: June (during the exam session): final presentation.